The Alexandrov problem in a quotient space of $\mathbb H^2\times \mathbb R$: A multi-valued Rado Theorem

-Consider two copies of $M$ and glue them identifying equal in the boundary.
+Now consider two copies of $M$ and glue them together along the boundary.

-As $M$ is a disk, when we glue these two copies of $M$ we obtain a sphere with a foliation with singularities, each one with negative index.
+Since $M$ is a disk, when we glue these two copies of $M$ we obtain a sphere with a foliation whose singularities have negative index by the analysis above.
 But this is impossible.
-Therefore, there is no other minimal disk with boundary $\Gamma$ besides $H.$
+Therefore, there is no other minimal disk with boundary $\Gamma_0$ besides $H.$

 \end{proof}